ImTiaan/website/imtiaan-web/content/posts/introducing-fintraos.md

 FintraOS is built on **Event Sourcing**.

 In our architecture, the database is not the source of truth; the *Log* is the source of truth.
-Every single financial action—a deposit, a trade, a fee, a tax event—is recorded as an immutable, append-only event.
+Every single financial action - a deposit, a trade, a fee, a tax event - is recorded as an immutable, append-only event.
 `Event: SalaryReceived { amount: 5000, timestamp: T1 }`
 `Event: RentPaid { amount: 2000, timestamp: T2 }`